ifwe/bruce/README.md

 handles the details of:

-* Routing messages to the proper brokers, and spreading the load evenly across multiple partitions for a given topic
+* Routing messages to the proper brokers, and spreading the load evenly across multiple partitions for a given topic.
+Clients that know the cluster topology may optionally direct messages to a specific partition.
 * Waiting for acknowledgements, and resending messages as necessary due to communication failures or Kafka-reported errors
 * Buffering messages to handle transient load spikes and Kafka-related problems